Luis María Beamonte

-Luis María Beamonte Mesa (born 10 September 1963) is a Spanish People's Party politician.
-He is a member of the Cortes of Aragon (2011; 2015–), where he has led his party since 2019.
+Luis María Beamonte Mesa (born 10 September 1963) is a Spanish People's Party politician, elected to the Congress of Deputies in 2023.
+He was a member of the Cortes of Aragon (2011; 2015–2023), where he led his party from 2019 to 2021.
 He was previously the mayor of Tarazona (2007–2019) and president of the provincial deputation of the Province of Zaragoza (2011–2015).

 Biography

 Born in Tudela, Navarre, Beamonte studied Law at the University of Zaragoza from 1982 to 1989, but did not finish his course until 2017, when his degree was awarded by King Juan Carlos University in Madrid.
 Elected a city councillor in Tarazona in the Province of Zaragoza in 2003, he became mayor four years later and president of the province's branch of the People's Party (PP) in 2008.
 In 2011, after winning a second term as mayor, he was also invested as president of the provincial deputation with support from the Aragonese Party (PAR), ending 12 years of Spanish Socialist Workers' Party (PSOE) governance.

 Beamonte was also elected to the Cortes of Aragon in the 2011 elections, but resigned in August of the same year to concentrate on his other offices.
 In June 2015, he earned a third term as mayor, with the PP taking 10 of 17 seats in the city hall.
 Later the same month, he lost his provincial office to the PSOE's Juan Antonio Sánchez Quero, the mayor of Tobed.